jayden-tse/CSCC01-Project/README.md

-# project-yes
+# SPORTCRED
-project-yes created by GitHub Classroom
+SPORTCRED created by GitHub Classroom

 ## Commit Messages: ##
 When committing features, make sure to commit on your local branch.